-Spam calls are, by definition, irrelevant or inappropriate messages sent over the phone to a large number of recipients – typically who have not expressed interest in receiving the message.
-More specifically, a message is “spam” if:
+Spam calls are irrelevant or inappropriate messages sent over the phone to a large number of recipients – typically to those who have not expressed interest in receiving the message.

-Illegal spam calls are much more dangerous than they are a nuisance, simply because they have no regard for any government communication laws put in place by the FTC or FCC.
+Illegal spam calls are far more dangerous than they are a nuisance, simply because they have no regard for any government communication laws in the United States.
 Though the contents of the call may vary, they are all calling to steal something from you.
-No illegal spam caller is ever going to register with the government or buy into the Do Not Call List to place calls that are fraudulent by design – they are very much aware what they’re doing is illegal.

 Illegal spam calls fall into two subcategories; illegal robocalls and illegal scam calls:

 Illegal Robocalls: Any non-emergency phone call containing a pre-recorded message that you have not given written permission to receive.
 These illegal calls can actually come from legally registered businesses of which are not appropriately following the law, such as the Resort Marketing Group, or illegal scammers that aim to pose as a legal organization in order to steal from you.